falcoframework/Falco.Datastar/README.md

     | Capture  // * - can only be used with built-in events
     | Delay of TimeSpan
     | DelayMs of int  // identical to Delay, but just milliseconds
-    | Debounce of Debounce  // timespan, leading, and notrail
+    | Debounce of Debounce  // timespan, leading, and notrailing
-    | Throttle of Throttle  // timepan, noleading, and trail
+    | Throttle of Throttle  // timepan, noleading, and trailing
     | ViewTransition
     | Window
     | Outside